Loading organizations...

 Key people at GenerationEngage.

-GenerationEngage was founded by Justin Rockefeller (Cofounder and Chairman).
+GenerationEngage was founded in 2004 by Justin Rockefeller (Cofounder and Chairman).

 Key people at GenerationEngage.

-GenerationEngage was founded by Justin Rockefeller (Cofounder and Chairman).
+GenerationEngage was founded in 2004 by Justin Rockefeller (Cofounder and Chairman).

 GenerationEngage was a non-partisan, non-profit organization focused on engaging young people, particularly non-college youth aged 18-29, in political dialogues and civic participation beyond voting.[3][4]
 It operated independently of election cycles, hosting workshops, discussions, and events in partnership with nonprofits at local "hot spots" in areas like North Carolina, Virginia, and New York to promote involvement in political issues.[4]
 The group built a network of over 27,000 members through local coordinators and youth leaders, emphasizing grassroots activation rather than traditional electoral focus.[4]